giampaolo/psutil/docs/index.rst

   .. method:: username()

-     The name of the user that owns the service.
+     The name of the user that owns this service.

   .. method:: start_type()